top of page

 I must remove it from society

-so other people can’t have access to it.
+so other people can’t access it.

 Ideology and engineering